rstacruz/rsjs/README.md

  * **Lack of organization:** Making new behaviors gets confusing.
 (Do you make a new `.js` file for each page?
 Do you add them to the global `application.js`?
 How do you load them?)

-### About Rails

-This styleguide assumes Rails conventions of concatenating .js files.
-These don't apply to loaders like Browserify or RequireJS.

 ## In a nutshell

 RSJS makes JavaScript easy to maintain in a typical web application.
 All recommendations here have these goals in mind: